dtonon/sms2nostr/README.md

 ## Future - Todo

 - [ ] Allow login and posting without the security pin prefix; on a self-managed instance the service number acts as a password because it is known only to the sender.
+- [ ] Implement delegation via NIP-26
+- [ ] Optional SMS auto reply with the new generated keypair